Contacting The Court

 2. Unless argued and submitted immediately following the presentation of evidence, the trial will be recessed after the presentation of evidence, and a date will be set to resume the trial for argument.

-3. Unless a statement of decision has been waived by the parties - or unless (where the trial is concluded within one calendar day or in less than eight hours over more than one day) it is not required because not requested prior to the submission of the matter for decision - prior to argument, each party must file and serve, simultaneously, a proposed statement of decision.
+3. Unless a statement of decision has been waived by the parties, each party must file and serve, simultaneously, a proposed statement of decision.
 This proposed statement of decision must include proposed findings of fact and conclusions of law on each issue.
 Each party must file their proposed statement of decision at least 10 court days prior to the date set for argument; in addition, a copy is to be emailed to email@example.com.

 4. Upon conclusion of the arguments of all parties, unless the court requires further papers to be filed by the parties, or further argument, the court will take the case under submission.